meinai-otoko/CST8913/Lab 1.md

 ## Questions to Understand the Company’s Setup

 To plan the migration effectively, we need to answer the following:
-1. What systems and software are currently used (e.g., ERP, databases)?
+1. What systems and software are currently used ?
-2. What specific performance and scalability issues are present?
+2. What are the exact performance and scalability issues that are present?
 3. What security measures and compliance requirements must be met?
-4. How is data currently backed up and what are the recovery objectives?
+4. How is data currently backed up and what are the recovery plans?
 5. Are there any third-party applications or systems that need integration?
 6. What are the peak operational times to minimize migration impact?